-Our ethos is to inspire, motivate and connect people to do more - we want to turn passions into social good.
+Our ethos is to inspire positive change - we want to turn passions into social good.

 We are the first supporter-owned national TV channel and the only channel dedicated to inspiring social change.
-We broadcast to 26 million TV homes across Freeview HD, Sky, Virgin Media, freesat along with streaming apps and on-demand.
-Over ten million people watched the channel last year, and hundreds of our viewers have told us they learn more by watching the channel then go on to do more in their community.
+We broadcast to 27 million TV homes across Freeview, Sky, Virgin Media, Freesat along with streaming apps and on-demand.
+Over four million people watch the channel every month, and 1.5 million of our viewers have told us they learn more by watching the channel then go on to do more in their community.

 We are an independent Community Benefit Society, backed by our 200+ members, the media industry and foundation funders.
 We know what our viewers like and what motivates them to start something new.
 We have exciting plans and want to work with you!

 Our viewers are community-minded, mainstream and engaged.
 This is real Britain – millions of people living in terraces, suburbs and towns.
 Our viewers are spread across the UK’s nations and are evenly split between men and women.

 Viewers love our unique programming – the thing they like most are programmes they won’t find elsewhere.
 Almost all viewers learn more by watching the channel, most talk to others about what they watch, many seek more information and change their views.